Sheraff/around-in-circle/readme.md

 Feel free to tweak, fork, improve, increment, add, request, pull, push, use and abuse.

+**I am taking requests**.
 Tell me of any idea you might have and i’ll try to add it.

 ♥

+F.